MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 There is one last step required to 'spring it to life'.
 Once the player releases their touch, you need to sever the **touchJoint**.
-This will release the joint holding the catapult arm and **touchNode**, allowing the forced stored in the **cantileverNode** spring joint to exert its force.
+This will release the joint holding the catapult arm and **touchNode**, allowing the force stored in the **cantileverNode** spring joint to exert its force.

 ## Let it go